7 Tips for Success in Online Guitar Courses

-We play guitar for fun.
+We play the guitar for fun.
 So if we take a guitar course online, it should be fun.

 And what makes something fun?
 Novelty, challenge, new perspectives….

 Success!
 Learn something new

 If we learn something new, it’s a success.
 This is, after all, why we take the course in the first place.

 Just like reading a book or taking an in-person guitar lesson, one good take-away can make it all a success.

 Each course (or piece of music, or new skill) is not an end unto itself.
-Instead, it’s one small step in a life of learning guitar.
+Instead, it’s one small step in a life of learning to play guitar.
 Each piece of music we want to learn can build our guitar skills.
-And we can ideally take these new skills into future pieces.
+And we can ideally take these new guitar skills into future pieces.

 When we keep this long-term view in mind, we can relax and focus.

 Success!
 Get skills that transfer to other pieces of music

-We ideally find some skill, practice method, or technique that we can use going forward as we are learning to improve our guitar playing.
+We ideally find some skill, practice method, or guitar technique that we can use going forward as we are learning to improve our guitar playing.